publishpress/PublishPress-Checklists/readme.txt

 == Changelog ==

+The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.0.1] - 2017-05-03 =

+* Fixed:
+* Fixed the name of plugin's main file
+* Fixed WordPress-EDD-License-Integration library in the vendor dir

-## [1.0.0] - 2017-04-27
+= [1.0.0] - 2017-04-27 =

-### Added
+* Added:

-- Added requirement for minimum number of words
+* Added requirement for minimum number of words
-- Added requirement for featured image
+* Added requirement for featured image
-- Added requirement for minimum number of tags
+* Added requirement for minimum number of tags
-- Added requirement for minimum number of categories
+* Added requirement for minimum number of categories
-- Added Freemius integration for feedback and contact form
+* Added Freemius integration for feedback and contact form
-- Added option to display a warning icon in the publish box
+* Added option to display a warning icon in the publish box
-- Added checklist to the post form
+* Added checklist to the post form
-- Added option to select specific post types
+* Added option to select specific post types

-For full changelog, see CHANGELOG.md.